kuma35/thinking-forth-jp/sphinx/chapter3.rst

 Clearly most of the work will go on inside “Process a Keystroke.”

-Applying the notion of successive refinement, shows the editor problem redrawn with “Process a Keystroke” expanded.
+Applying the notion of successive refinement,  :numref:`fig3-4` shows the editor problem redrawn with “Process a Keystroke” expanded.
 We find it takes several attempts before we arrive at this configuration.
 Designing this level forces us to consider many things at once that we had deferred till later in the previous try.

 .. figure:: fig3-4.png
+   :name: fig3-4
-   :alt: A structure for ``Process a Keystroke.''
+   :alt: A structure for "Process a Keystroke."

-   A structure for ``Process a Keystroke.''
+   A structure for "Process a Keystroke."

 ..

 For instance, we must determine all the keys that might be pressed.
 More significantly, we must consider the problem of “insert mode.”
 This